opengeospatial/ontology-crs/discussion-paper.md

 ## ISO 19111 Abstract Spec

-The ISO 19111 UML model has been automatically converted to OWL ontologies.
+The ISO 19111 UML model [ISO 07] has been automatically converted to OWL ontologies.
 They are available at https://def.isotc211.org/ontologies/iso19111/.

 ### shortcomings of the ISO 19111 ontologies
 Some shortcomings of the ISO 19111 ontologies that can be observered: